ArduPilot/ardupilot_wiki/rover/source/docs/balance_bot-home.rst

     :width: 100%

-Currently, the balance bot has only been tested for Manual and Hold modes.
+Currently, Balance Bots work only in Manual and Hold modes.

 Before you proceed:
 -------------------